MuchenHe/Combined-Temperature-and-Pressure-Sensor-with-Display-Based-on-the-MSP-430-Microprocessor/README.md

 Completed under the supervision of Dr. Andrzej Kotlicki at UBC.
 The library this code uses is from Alex with edits to fit the spicific requirements.
 More infomation will be uploaded in the future.

+main.c is the full continuous,and the other files are discribed as named.